avilum/waycup/README.md

 2. Expose a service's fingerprint only to clients with pre-shared secret, without modifying the application layer or managing users.
 3. Use as an API for remote calls on a machine (run a generic script)
 4. When SSH is not (or can't be) installed - pure remote bash shell.
-5. Leaving backdoors that start on demand (reverse shells)

 ## Concept:
 1. The server(s) listen on any port for a magic packet via TCP/UDP.